• Home

 Uses of Area Chart

 • An Area Diagram is one of the many types of charts and graphs that are incredibly easy to read and interpret.
-Use it to make your data story irresistible if your goal is to show trends or compare key data points.
+Use it to make your data story irresistible if your goal is to show insights or compare key data points.

 5. Scatter Plot